-Injury Management Coordinator (IMC)
+INJURY MANAGEMENT COORDINATOR (IMC)

-- An injury management co-ordinator is responsible for coordinating and overseeing the injury management in respect of the worker assigned to the coordinator under section 143B (2) or (3) of the Act - An injury management coordinator, so far as is reasonably practicable, is to ensure that - - Contact is made with the worker, the employer and the worker's Primary Treating Medical Practitioner, as soon as practicable after the worker is assigned to the co-ordinator under section 143B(2) or (3) of the Act - Injury management plans and return to work plans in relation to the worker are developed reviewed, modified, and implemented, as agreed with the worker or determined by the Tribunal. - The work capacity of the worker is regularly reviewed and options for the worker's retraining or redeployment are investigated an arranged - Arrangements are made for the rehabilitation of the worker so that the worker returns to work as soon as is possible and appropriate - > If required, workplace rehabilitation providers are appointed - > The following persons are involved in the management of the worker's injury and return to work: - The worker, the worker's employer and the employer's insurer: - ii.
-The Primary Treating Medical Practitioner and other Primary Treating Medical Practitioners; - > The following persons are, if necessary or desirable, involved in the injury management of the worker's injury: - iii.
+An injury management co-ordinator is responsible for coordinating and overseeing the injury management in respect of the worker assigned to the coordinator under section 143B (2) or (3) of the Act.

+An injury management coordinator, so far as is reasonably practicable, is to ensure that -

+- Contact is made with the worker, the employer and the worker's Primary Treating Medical Practitioner, as soon as practicable after the worker is assigned to the co-ordinator under section 143B(2) or (3) of the Act. - Injury management plans and return to work plans in relation to the worker are developed reviewed, modified, and implemented, as agreed with the worker or determined by the Tribunal. - The work capacity of the worker is regularly reviewed and options for the worker's retraining or redeployment are investigated an arranged - Arrangements are made for the rehabilitation of the worker so that the worker returns to work as soon as is possible and appropriate - If required, workplace rehabilitation providers are appointed - The following persons are involved in the management of the worker's injury and return to work: - i.
+The worker, the worker's employer and the employer's insurer; - ii.
+The Primary Treating Medical Practitioner and other Primary Treating Medical Practitioners; - The following persons are, if necessary or desirable, involved in the injury management of the worker's injury: - iii.
 Workplace rehabilitation providers - iv.
 The return to work coordinator - v.
 Supervisors and line managers - vi.
-Allied health professionals - Medical information is collated - > Relevant documentation is maintained - Attempts are made to resolve disputes in relation to injury management in respect of the worker, including, if the coordinator thinks fit, by arranging or providing informal mediation;

-- Information on injury management is provided to the worker and the worker's employer; and - Any other duties that are prescribed for the purposes of the Act.
+Allied health professionals - Medical information is collated - Relevant documentation is maintained - Attempts are made to resolve disputes in relation to injury management in respect of the worker, including, if the coordinator thinks fit, by arranging or providing informal mediation; - Information on injury management is provided to the worker and the worker's employer; and - Any other duties that are prescribed for the purposes of the Act.

-Workplace Rehabilitation Provider (WRP)
+WORKPLACE REHABILITATION PROVIDER (WRP)

-- Coordination with the IMC and insurer on the development of Injury Management Plans and Return to Work plans - Monitor RTW and RTW plans in conjunction with the worker, the employer, the workers doctor, and the IMC - Visit the workers workplace to select suitable duties for the Plan in conjunction with the worker and the employer - Visit/contact the workers Primary Treating Medical Practitioner with the worker to discuss capacity for work and the restrictions applicable to that capacity, as well as to establish communication lines and possible suitable duties - > Liaise regularly with the injured worker and if necessary with their family - Liaise regularly with the worker's supervisor or workplace nominated contact, the employer and the rehabilitation coordinator - Meet or discuss regularly with the workers Primary Treating Medical Practitioner to discuss duties, capacity and progress.
-This should happen at a minim as each certificate expires and the worker revisits the doctor - Report at regular intervals to the IMC and Guild on progress with the Plan - Maintain regular communication with all parties - > Monitoring of the Return to Work or Injury Management Plan and amendment of the Plan where necessary as a result of change in capacity, availability of duties, change in circumstances, or change of direction - Assess progress and where necessary make recommendations to the IMC concerning on-going services which would assist to maintain progress
+- Under delegation from the IMC prepare a RTWP (after 5 working days of incapacity) or IMP (after 28 days of incapacity) in conjunction with the worker, the employer, the workers PTMP and the IMC - Visit the workers workplace to select suitable duties for the Plan in conjunction with the worker and the employer - Visit/contact the workers PTMP with the worker to discuss capacity for work and the restrictions applicable to that capacity as well as to establish communication lines and possible suitable duties - · Liaise regularly with the injured worker and if necessary with their family - Liaise regularly with the IMC, worker's supervisor or workplace nominated contact, and the RTWC - Meet or discuss regularly with the workers PTMP to discuss duties, capacity and progress.
+This should happen at a minimum as each certificate expires and the worker revisits the doctor - Report at regular intervals to the IMC on progress with the Plan - Maintain regular communication with all parties - Monitoring of the RTWP and IMP and provide amendments to the Plans where necessary as result of change in capacity, availability of duties, change in circumstances, or change of direction - Assess progress and where necessary make recommendation to the IMC concerning on-going services which would assist to maintain progress.